hueyyeng/AssetsBrowser/README.md

 # Assets Browser

-**Assets Browser** is a Python app that are designed to manage assets for 3DCG/VFX pipeline.
+**Assets Browser** is a Python app that are designed to manage and browse assets for 3DCG/VFX pipeline.

 This is still an ongoing progress and minor bugs are expected.